RyanMouraBrocco/RyansDB/README.md

 ## What is RyansDB?

-This project was designed to be a relational database and handle all connections using its own protocol (The RyansProtocol ([learn more](./src/Protocol/README.md))).
+This project was designed to be a relational database.
 The main goal of this code is to teach (and primarily learn) about how a database operates behind the scenes.
 The idea here is to be as simple as possible to convey the idea of teaching about databases.

-Of course, I would like to add something more unique into the project, and i this database would be a relational database GPU-based
+### **Do you want to know more ?
+See our [Wiki](https://github.com/RyanMouraBrocco/RyansDB/wiki)**

 ## What do we have ?

-We have abstractions of the socket and TCP connections.
+1. We have abstractions of the socket and TCP connections.
+2. A protocol to communication

 ## TO DO